-In a world of low interest rates, investors look for yield wherever they can find it.
-One common choice has become high dividend stocks.
+In a world of low-interest rates, investors look for yield wherever they can find it.
+One common choice has become high-dividend stocks.
 In the previous century, dividends did not compare well to bank interest rates.
-However, as interest rates fell in this century, many decided the equity risk of stocks were worth the higher yields that dividend stocks pay today.
+However, as interest rates fell in this century, many decided the equity risk of stocks was worth the higher yields that dividend stocks pay today.

 Also, with some high dividend stocks included in the S&P 500, investors do not have to take on excessive risk to enjoy these yields.
 However, just because an S&P stock pays a high dividend does not make it a promising investment.

 For example, Centurylink Inc (NYSE:CTL) pays a dividend of 11.2%.
 However, it has become a company in transition.
 As a result, it makes less profit than it pays in dividends.
 Hence that high dividend may not serve investors well.
 Likewise, Scana Corporation (NYSE:SCG) faces a troubled merger as well as costs it cannot recoup from abandoning construction on a nuclear power plant.
 Such overhangs dim much of the appeal of its 7.1% dividend yield.

 However, some S&P 500 stocks pay high dividends without serious threats to the company’s long-term ability to prosper.
 These four high dividend stocks in the S&P offer both safety and dividend yields exceeding 5%.

 [Editor’s Note: This story was originally published May 21, 2018.
 It has since been updated and republished to reflect new information.]

 Kimco Realty Corp (NYSE:KIM) is a REIT that specializes in open-air shopping centers.
 The company owns 475 shopping centers, or about 81 million square feet of space.
 Most buildings are located in large metro areas in the U.S.